‘Do Not Invade:’ Roger Waters Posts Video Supporting People Of Venezuela, Criticizing Trump

-Former Pink Floyd singer and bassist Roger Waters recorded a sharply-worded video criticizing President Donald Trump and expressing solidarity with the people of Venezuela as the country is roiled by internal conflict.
+Former Pink Floyd singer and bassist Roger Waters recorded a sharply-worded video criticizing President Donald Trump and expressing solidarity with the people of Venezuela as the country is roiled by internal conflict according to The Independent.
 The 75-year-old angrily noted that it is hypocritical of the U.S. president to pose as a humanitarian by squabbling with the embattled socialist government of President Nicolas Maduro over a shipment of U.S. food and aid when Trump already has the power to provide much-needed relief to the people who are suffering there.

 “I have a message.
 Lift the sanctions.
 If you care about the Venezuelan people, lift the sanctions.”